Iyeth Bustami

 Iyeth Bustami (born Sri Barat; 24 August 1973) is an Indonesian dangdut singer, actress, and politician currently serving as a member of the House of Representatives representing Riau since 2024.
 She rose to fame after releasing the single "Laksamana Raja di Laut" (2003), which earned her the nickname "Queen of Indonesian Malay Dangdut".
-In 2020, Bustami ran for the Bengkalis Regency regional elections as a candidate for deputy regent but lost to Kasmarni.

 Life and career

 Early life (1973–1990)

-Bustami, born Sri Barat on 24 August 1973 in Bengkalis, Riau, was the sixth child and youngest daughter of the six children of Nagats, a former junior school teacher, and Adam Bustami, a retired civil servant.
+Bustami, born Sri Barat on 24 August 1973 in Bengkalis, a city in Bengkalis Regency, Riau, was the sixth child and youngest daughter of the six children of Nagats, a former junior school teacher, and Adam Bustami, a retired civil servant.
 She had four brothers, Ipan, Tajul Qori, Butet, and Ayang, and a sister, Susi.
 During her youth, Bustami spent her time listening to music and working as a singer at cafes.

 Early career (1990–2003)

 Bustami began her career as a singer in 1990.
-She moved to Jakarta, Indonesia, and signed a contract with a JK Record before releasing her debut album, Dondang Sayang.
+She moved to Jakarta and signed a contract with a JK Record before releasing her debut album, Dondang Sayang.
 Bustami later released her next album Rumah Cinta, collaborating with Eddy Lestahulu and Alik Ababiel.
 She then released a few albums, such as Emangnya Aku Pikirin (1992), Cik Minah Sayang, and Cinta Hanya Sekali (both 2000).
-Bustami's album focused on adapting Malay music themes from the 1940s until 1960s.
+Bustami's album focused on adapting Malay music themes from the 1940s until the 1960s.

 Breakthrough with Laksamana Raja di Laut

-In 2003, Bustami released a single titled "Laksamana Raja di Laut" which gained her a critical acclaim.
+In 2003, Bustami released a single titled "Laksamana Raja di Laut" which gained her critical acclaim.
 She won a Best Female Dangdut Singer at TPI Dangdut Award in the same year and was referred as Queen of Malay and Indonesian Dangdut.
 Bustami won two additional awards for Best Conventional Dangdut Song Arrangement and Best Video Clip.

-Bustami's success resulted in a controversy between her and singer Nurham Yahya who claimed to be the creator of the song.
+Bustami's success caused a controversy between her and singer Nurham Yahya, who claimed to be the creator of the song.
 Yahya sued Bustami for Rp.
 3 billion and later withdrew his demands after Bustami revealed the actual creator of the song, a Malaysian composer, the late Datuk "Pak Ngah" Suhaimi Mohd.
 Zain.